How Canadians Apply for A Spain Working Holiday Visa in 2025

 Proof of funds

-Prove you have at least $3,000 CAD of accessible funds.
+Prove you have at least approx.$3,000 CAD of accessible funds.
 This is not how much the visa costs.
 It shows you have enough money to support yourself in Spain.

 Fee

-The visa processing fee is $150 CAD.
+The visa processing fee is $134.60 CAD (2025 Fee).
 You can pay this fee with cash, money order, or certified cheque.

-Additional required documents if you want to stay in Spain for longer than six months:
+Additional documents for stays longer than six months:

 Medical certificate